wavesplatform/docs.wavesplatform/docs/en/ride/functions/annotations.md

 **Annotation** is a form of metadata that is added to a [function](/en/ride/functions/) of a [dApp script](/en/ride/script/script-types/dapp-script).

 At the present moment, there are two annotations: `@Callable(i)` and `@Verifier(tx)`.
-The variable name in the annotation is required even if the called function does not use it.
+The variable name in the annotation is required even if the function does not use it.

 An annotated function cannot be called inside a dApp script.